Drink Driving Solicitors

 For free initial advice call 0800 999 5535

 Our specialist team of drink drive solicitors have years of experience defending drink driving cases.
 Call our team today for free initial advice on 0800 999 5535 or submit your case and we will call you back.

-It’s easy to take for granted the freedom a driving licence affords you, until you face having it taken away.
-It can be a daunting prospect having to face a criminal court, often for the first time.
+We take for granted the freedom a driving licence affords you, until you face having it taken away.
+It can often be a daunting prospect having to face a criminal court, often for the first time.

-We can help defend you in six ways:
+We can help defend you in four ways

 - Police Station Procedure

 - Factual Defence

 Try our interactive drink driving calculator to get an estimate of the type of sentence you can expect.